Keene High School: Music

 KHS has the largest music department of any other surrounding high schools.
-It has two choirs: the Concert Chorus and the A Cappella Choir.
-It has one concert band and two jazz groups: the Vocal Jazz Ensemble; and the Jazz Ensemble which is a big band.
-The Jazz Ensemble is the focus of many local jazz concerts.
+It has two choirs: KHS Choir and KHS Voices.
+It has the KHS Concert Band and the KHS Jazz Ensemble which is a big band.
+The Jazz Ensemble is the focus of many local jazz concerts and has won several performance awards.
+The music department also has a string orchestra and a collaborative music ensemble known as Encore.

 In addition to the performing classes, there are courses in Music History, Music Theory, Beginning Piano, Intermediate Piano, and Beginning Guitar.

-Each May, the Keene High Music Department hosts the variety show "Nostalgia".
+Each spring, the Keene High Music Department hosts the variety show "Nostalgia".
 Keene High participates in the New Hampshire All-State Music Festival, New England Music Festival, and Monadnock Valley Music Festival.

 Athletics

 2006 was a successful year for the Keene High School sports teams, with the Boys Swimming and Diving winning the state championship over Oyster River High School 235–135, and the girls winning the Division I cross-country skiing championship over Concord High School.
 The boys ski team was runner-up to state champion Concord High School in both the Division I Alpine and Division I Cross Country.

 The boys baseball team won back-to-back Class L state championships in 1996 and 1997, winning their second in a row with a 12–5 win over Merrimack High School in the championship game.
 They won the Class L state championship again in 2009, defeating Alvirne 9–4.

 Keene High School's Dave Minickiello retired in 1999 after 31 years as the school's wrestling coach, having led the team to nine state titles and a New England crown, having coached seven New England individual champion wrestlers and winning more than 60 New Hampshire state championships.